Xelvanta/Anndromeda-RoyaleAPI/.github/ISSUE_TEMPLATE/BUG_REPORT.md

+---
+name: Bug Report
+about: Create a bug report to help us resolve the bug.
+title: '🐞 [BUG]:'
+labels: 'bug'
+assignees: 'Anndromeda'
+---

 # Bug Report

 Thank you for taking the time to report a bug!
 Please follow this template to ensure we can effectively troubleshoot and resolve the issue.